scijava/scyjava/README.md

         Note that if the JVM is not already running, then this function does nothing!
 In particular, shutdown hooks are skipped in this situation.

-        :raises RuntimeError: if this method is called while in Jep mode.
+        :raise RuntimeError: if this method is called while in Jep mode.

     start_jvm(options=None) -> None
         Explicitly connect to the Java virtual machine (JVM).
 Only one JVM can